Lelit Victoria Review: The Best Entry-Level Prosumer Machine?

 The outer casing is an elegant and durable brushed stainless steel, which is easy to keep clean.
 Often manufacturers will skimp on the drip tray, using iron that eventually rusts, but Lelit has wisely opted for steel here as well.

-The footprint is very compact, at just 9 inches wide by 10.6 inches deep.
-And at 15 inches high, it will fit easily under your upper cupboards with enough room to spare to make use of the top cup warmer.
+The footprint is very compact, at just 22.5 cm wide by 27 cm deep.
+And at 38 cm high, it will fit easily under your upper cupboards with enough room to spare to make use of the top cup warmer.

 Compared with some of Lelit’s lower-end models, a big selling point is the commercial-size 58 mm diameter portafilter.

-A standard-sized portafilter makes it much easier to buy those must-have accessories like a tamper, leveler, or naked portafilter.
+A standard-sized portafilter makes it much easier to buy those must-have accessories like a tamper, leveller, or naked portafilter.